How to prevent rock climbing accidents

 Always check your gears

 This is an actual accident where a climber lost his life due to human error.
 The quickdraws that were used were set up incorrectly and no one checked prior to climbing, resulting in a fatal accident.

 Most accidents happened due to human errors and negligence.
 If you are going outdoors to climb you’ll need to practice before heading out.
 Or you can always tag along with other more experienced climbers and learn the ropes.

 For cleaning anchors and abseiling, make sure you know what you are doing.
-If you have any doubts or start second guessing if what you did is correct then you should stop.
+If you have any doubts or start second-guessing if what you did is correct then you should stop.
 Clip 2 quickdraws at the anchor and use it to descend.
-It is better to sacrifice 2 pieces of gear then to risk your life.
+It is better to sacrifice 2 pieces of gear than to risk your life.